Not an expert on anxiety, a long time sufferer. I have found techniques that will help calm and manage your anxiety. .

-Here I will discuss and share my experience of and anxiety, anxiety triggers and panic attacks and how I deal with the disorder.
-I will also share my process for dealing with anxiety, and show how to put into action that process that works and really helps to make me feel better.
+Here I will discuss and share my experience of anxiety, anxiety triggers and panic attacks, and how I deal with the disorder.
+I will also share my process for dealing with anxiety and show how to put into action a process that works and really helps to make me feel better.

 What Types of Anxiety Disorders Are There?

 There are many types of anxiety disorders, and I do not have space here to discuss each.
 Here are a few common ones:

 - Specific phobias

 - Panic disorder

 With GAD, we tend to worry about many different things rather than one specific issue.
 Obsessive-compulsive disorder (OCD) is a disorder that can cause unwanted thoughts, obsessions and the compulsion to take certain actions repeatedly.

 I share my journey with anxiety and the techniques I found along the way that really help to reduce the symptoms of anxiety.
 I hope you find relief and comfort in trying the processes I share.

 From a very young age, I felt anxious.
 I am a survivor of childhood abuse and learnt very early on that I needed to survive the abuse I endured.
 I was always on alert and ready to run to save myself from abuse or the threat of it.